Joshua Forstenzer

 -

-My undergraduate teaching is driven by an engaged pedagogic outlook, rooted in the Deweyan tradition of 'learning by doing'.
-Having received training from both SAPERE and The Philosophy Foundation, my teaching is also influenced by pedagogic practices rooted in the practice of the community of philosophical enquiry, as well pedagogic efforts spear-headed by the Yale Center for Faith and Culture to bridge the gap between philosophical and religious thinking and practical orientation.
+My teaching is driven by an engaged pedagogic outlook, rooted in the Deweyan tradition of 'learning by doing'.
+I have received training from both SAPERE and The Philosophy Foundation, so my teaching is influenced by pedagogic practices rooted in the community of philosophical enquiry, as well by pedagogic efforts spear-headed by the Yale Center for Faith and Culture to bridge the gap between theoretical and practical orientations to flourishing.

 - Teaching activities